THAT CREATED A LEGACY

 Today, the 6th Arrondissement is a highly sought after quarter of Paris for both tourists and inhabitants of the city.

 For nearly 15 centuries, the Abbey Church of Saint Germain des Prés has been a crucible for the development and diffusion of religious, secular, and scientific thought.
-As the oldest church in Paris, it has influenced and shaped people, places and ideas throughout history.

 Founded in 548 AD by Childebert and originally situated in the fields well outside Paris’s city center, the abbey church attracted religious orders, scholars and philosophers from across Europe.
 By the 12th century the isolated abbey and its dependencies had grown into a vibrant village and economic hub, and the village was named for the church at its heart, Saint Germain des Prés.